avolab/episystem-workshop/scChIC-seq_tutorial.md

 >    > 1.
 Which type of files were generated?
 What do they include?
 >    > 2.
 How do the peaks called differ between samples?
 Can you infer cell types based on this analysis?
 >    >
 > 2. Download all the `BED` files that have been produced by `hiddenDomains` in your computer and open them using `IGV`.
 For that, you need to go the tab `Files` in the top of your screen with your mouse, and navigate throught the directories until you find the `BED` files.
-Once there, select them, create a compress folder, and download that folder onto your computer.
+Once there, select them, create a compressed folder, and download that folder onto your computer.
 In your computer, you can unzip the folder and load the files in `IGV`.

 >    > ### Questions
 >    > 1.
 How do the cell-type specific regions look like?